xrf/thesis/src/conclusions.md

 In this work, our focus has been on the calculation of single-particle energies (addition and removal energies) of quantum dots and nuclei using a combination of HF, IM-SRG(2), and QDPT3 methods.
 We have compared the results to other methods like EOM2 and CCSD and found good agreement in the majority of the systems.
 Thus, we have a reasonably effective and inexpensive way to compute energies of states near closed-shell nuclei.

-To achieve this calculation, we have developed a open-source J-scheme implementation of the three major many-body methods verified by a variety of tests.
-It is capable calculating of various quantum systems, including quantum dots and nuclei.
+To achieve this calculation, we have developed an open-source J-scheme implementation of the three major many-body methods verified by a variety of tests.
+It is capable of calculating various quantum systems, including quantum dots and nuclei.
 The framework of the code is highly flexible: one can readily add additional quantum systems simply by writing a module that supplies the appropriate input single-particle basis ([@Sec:input-single-particle-basis]).

 In concert with the J-scheme implementation, we have also developed a graphical tool for painless manipulation of angular momentum coupling diagrams.
-This greatly reduces the effort required derive J-scheme equations and eliminates many sources of human error.
+This greatly reduces the effort required to derive J-scheme equations and eliminates many sources of human error.
 We expect this to be particularly useful in theories where spherical tensor operators occur.

 ## Future perspectives

-There many directions in which our current work can be improved upon.
+There are many directions in which our current work can be improved upon.
 The most immediate extension is the exploration of additional parameters for our nuclear calculations, including additional oscillator frequencies $\omega$, additional $e_{\mathrm{max}}$, and of course additional nuclear isotopes.
 There are numerous possibilities here.

-As we have already implemented infinite nuclear matter and homogeneous electron gas, we could also explore these systems and analyze their results.
+As we have already implemented systems like infinite nuclear matter [@lnp936] and homogeneous electron gas [@PhysRevLett.110.226401], we could also explore these systems and analyze their results.
 Neutron drop calculations can also be readily achieved with our code since it uses essentially the same basis as nuclei.

 The inclusion of three-body force is likely a necessity for results that are comparable with experimental data.
 We can introduce a large fraction of its contribution through the three-body normal-ordering process, which is computationally tractable, unlike IM-SRG(3).
 We could also upgrade the HF framework to include three-body forces.